JohnnyMirza/confluent_splunk_demo/README.md

 ### In the 'pan:traffic" sourcetype, only the Log Subtype "THREAT" shows up.
 It is only stored in Confluent right now.

-### Let's bring in the Log Subtype "Traffic" the Splunk on-demand.
+### Let's bring the Log Subtype "Traffic" into Splunk on-demand.
 Back in Confluent, the connector is already configured but paused.
-Let's start the connector.
+Let's start it.

 ### Now, the Log Subtype "TRAFFIC" shows up in Splunk.